-The terracotta embellishments on the Kantanagar temple walls are of totally different nature from the other terracotta works found in the Buddhist temples from Pala dynasty from the 7th-8th century.
+The terracotta embellishments on the Kantanagar temple walls are of a totally different nature from the other terracotta works found in the Buddhist temples from the Pala dynasty from the 7th-8th century.
 They represent a highly sophisticated mature art with a very carefully integrated scheme of decoration.

 Terracotta decoration in the wall of Kantaji Temple. ©Photo Credit: Raw Hasan

 Contrary to the earlier tradition of isolated and somewhat unrelated composition, the art in this temple was composed of several individual plaques, integrated into an extended composition so that the entire space followed a rhythm.

 Take a train or bus from Dhaka to Dinajpur.
 Upon arrival, get on a bus toward Takurgaon and tell them you’ll go to Kantaji Temple.
 They will drop you at the nearest bus station in the temple.
 Take a rickshaw or auto-rickshaw from the bus station to the temple.
 If you are coming from Rangpur, take a bus toward Dinajpur and get off at the Dosmail stoppage.
 From there, jump on a shared CNG to the nearest bust station of Kantaji Temple, then take another CNG or rickshaw to reach the temple.

 Kantaji Temple is always open for visitors.
 You can enter the temple at any time of the day to visit.